bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="function selectTab(event), preventDefault." />
 </p>

-What do we need to do in here?
-The first thing I&apos;m going to do is, I&apos;m going to pass in the event object here, so I can do event.preventDefault.
+<p>What do we need to do in here?
+The first thing I&apos;m going to do is, I&apos;m
+going to pass in the event object here, so I can do event.preventDefault.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 253. prevent default (150) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">